Last Updated: January 09, 2024

 Crypto Tax Forms

-There are a variety of tax forms which may apply for your cryptocurrency tax filing depending on whether you are a business or individual, whether you are mining, etc. At a high level, here are some of the key forms to pay attention to:
+There are a variety of tax forms that may apply for your cryptocurrency tax filing, depending on whether you are a business or individual, whether you are mining, etc. At a high level, here are some of the key forms to pay attention to:

 - Form 8949 (Sales and Other Dispositions of Capital Assets) with a complete list of every cryptocurrency disposal you have had (e.g. sell, trade, send to a third party, etc.)